ots22/gpf/README.md

 * `theta`: the covariance hyperparameters
 * `x`: the coordinates of the input data
 * `obs_type`: the _types_ of the observations.
 If `obs_type(j)` is 0, then `t(j)` represents
 an observation of the value of the underlying function.
-If `obs_type(j)` is _i_ with _i > 1_, then `t(j)` represents an observation of the partial derivative of the underlying function with respect to the _i_ th component of _x_.
+If `obs_type(j)` is _i_ with _i > 0_, then `t(j)` represents an observation of the partial derivative of the underlying function with respect to the _i_ th component of _x_.
 * `CovFunction`: the covariance function to use (of class `cov_fn`, see [below](#covariance-functions))
 * `NoiseModel`: the noise model to use (of class `noise_model`, see [below](#noise-models))

-A `SparseGP` object can be constructed similarly,
+A `SparseGP` object can be constructed similarly:
 ```f90
 type(SparseGP) my_gp
 my_gp = SparseGP(nsparse, nu, theta, x, obs_type, t, cf, nm)
 ```
 * `nsparse`: an integer representing the number of privileged points to use in the projected process.
 This should be strictly less than the number of elements in the training data set.
 * The remaining parameters are the same as `DenseGP`.

 ### Reading a Gaussian process object from a file